Skip to main content

 Gadsden, AL: Techtrix

-The United States Environmental Protection Agency (EPA) is now almost finished removing the hazardous wastes from the Techtrix, Inc. site (the Site), an electroplating and metal finishing facility located at 525 Plainview Street in Gadsden, Alabama.
-The cleanup has been performed as a time-critical removal action to permanently remove the material from the Site and protect human health and the environment.
-To date, approximately 93,000 gallons of liquid waste - including approximately 34,000 gallons of cyanide - and 60 cubic yards of contaminated debris have been removed from the Site, greatly reducing the threat this facility posed to the surrounding community.
-Specific properties near the Site will be sampled in the upcoming weeks to determine if contamination has spread off-site.
+The United States Environmental Protection Agency (EPA) has completed the removal of hazardous wastes from the Techtrix, Inc. site (the Site), an electroplating and metal finishing facility located at 525 Plainview Street in Gadsden, Alabama.
+The cleanup was performed as a time-critical removal action to permanently remove the material from the Site and protect human health and the environment.

 EPA hosted a public meeting on October 15, 2024, from 5:30-6:30 p.m. at the Mission Baptist Church in Gadsden, AL to discuss the cleanup.
 Please review the U.S. EPA Techtrix, Inc. Cleanup Fact Sheet (pdf) (1.76 MB) - Hoja informativa sobre limpieza de Techtrix, Inc. de la EPA de EE.
 UU. (pdf) (587.67 KB) for more cleanup information.
-This PowerPoint was presented at the public meeting on October 15, 2024 to show the conditions inside the Techtrix, Inc. building. (pptx) (413.96 MB) Pictured are vats of chemicals used in the electroplating process, containers that the hazardous waste is stored in and, lastly, security measures in place.
+This PowerPoint was presented at the public meeting on October 15, 2024 to show the conditions inside the Techtrix, Inc. building. (pptx) (413.96 MB) Pictured in the PowerPoint video are vats of chemicals used in the electroplating process, containers that the hazardous waste is stored in and, lastly, security measures in place.
+Below are pre-and post-cleanup photos.

 In March 2024, after the death of the property owner, the estate declared it could not complete required cleanup and closure actions.
 It then became necessary for EPA to assess the site for a cleanup.
 In July 2024, EPA conducted a site assessment, which included samples of the wastes and soil outside the facility.
-While the complete sampling results are still preliminary, they confirm liquid containing cyanide, stored in totes and vats, and corrosive wastes.
-An emergency response was initiated in August 2024 after a follow up site visit revealed several damaged tanks that were leaking and in danger of critically failing.
-The response action included emptying the tanks of the liquids and disconnecting utilities.
+While EPA was preparing a removal plan, an emergency response was initiated in August 2024 after a follow-up site visit revealed a damaged tank was leaking and in danger of critically failing.
+The response action included emptying the tank of the contents, disconnecting utilities, and installing robust security measures which included twenty-four-hour security, fencing, and video cameras to ensure no trespassers entered the building and disturbed the material.
+Cyanide monitors were installed in the building and remotely monitored.

 • Community Involvement Coordinator, Marjorie Thomas, at thomas.marjorie@epa.gov